 The first of these compounds is saponin, which is also the most controversial.
 Saponins occur naturally in various types of plants and have a mild “detergent” quality — that’s why when you rinse quinoa, you’ll notice a soft white foam forms.

-Saponins also act as an antinutrient.
-Aninutrients are compounds that are poorly absorbed in the digestive tract and may block the absorption of certain vitamins and minerals.
+Saponins also act as antinutrients.
+Antinutrients are compounds that are poorly absorbed in the digestive tract and may block the absorption of certain vitamins and minerals.

 However, they have also shown promising results against cancer in in vitro studies and may be effective against the formation of glioblastoma cells in the brain.

-Lunasin is particularly special because, in both lab and animal tests, it kills only cancer cells while leaving healthy cells untouched.
+Lunasin is particularly special because, in both lab and animal tests, it has been shown to kill only cancer cells while leaving healthy cells untouched.

 Finally, quinoa also contains an antioxidant known as quercetin, which can help block the spread of certain types of cancer cells.
 Quercetin works by fighting free radical damage related to a large number of diseases.